 Yes, please be considerate of wildlife and other visitors when using mobile phones.
 No speakers.
 Nature offers a magnificent soundtrack for everyone to enjoy.

 What is your policy for photography?

 Nature, portrait, and wedding photographers are welcome at Schlitz Audubon during our regular hours of operation.
-All photographers must stay on the trails and follow other trail guidelines.
+All photographers and their clients must stay on the trails and follow other trail guidelines.
 Admission or membership is required for all photographers and their clients.
 Please do not interfere with the enjoyment of other visitors and students.
 Please see drone policy below.
 If you plan on utilizing lighting, props, and/or indoor space, call ahead for permission 414-352-2880 x147.

 Do you allow drones?

-We have a no drone policy at the Center, as they can disturb wildlife and other visitors.
+No, drones are not allowed, as they can disturb wildlife and other visitors.